flavio-fernandes/flaviof-com/content/post/main/just-ovn-nodes.md

 To map a logical port to a physical OVS port, OVN relies on the **external-ids:iface-id** field, set during the port creation and [shown here][ovsExternalId].

-In order to choose a unique ID for each namespace, the script requires you to use the central VM because it can leverage the [file lock][flock] API through the function [get_next_counter_value][].
+To have a unique id for the namespaces used, the script requires you to use the central VM because it can leverage the [file lock][flock] API through the function [get_next_counter_value][].

-### Closing blurb
+### Closing Blurb

 All in all, I hope this content provides an easy way into the vast world of OVN in a simple fashion.
 The OVN+OVS community contains many extremely smart and friendly people.
 As I learn from